(I asked someone to give me a word or phrase to kick-start the writing muse. The phrase was “I had a farm in Africa”.)

 Yes, I had a farm in Africa, and I ran away from it.
 I had to because dragging the bloated body of your sister from the farm dam is not something you want to re-imagine every morning that you wake up on that same farm.
 She took an overdose of tablets then walked into the dam, one late evening five years ago.
 Passing into unconsciousness when you are fifty metres from the muddy banks, maybe it is a quiet way to go, but she didn’t think about those who would find her.
 There are things that a few barbel can do to a body that can make a sobbing-snot brother wish he was dead alongside her.

-So I left the farm, two days after my sister died.
+So I left the farm, a few days days after my sister died – but before the funeral.
 I hid the key in the special place, and I just went.
 Took the things that mattered to me, drove to Bloemfontein and caught a plane to Joburg.
 I hid away in a funny boarding house in a suburb called Kensington, changed my cell number, renewed my passport, and left the country six weeks later.
 I don’t know how they buried Doriet, or on what day.
 I was gone.
 Out of it.
 And I could tell my new friends in London that I’d had a farm in Africa.

 London became my new farm.
 It was so easy to walk with my head down, not looking at anyone – as they do there – much like I had done on the farm.
 But in those old days, I had been looking at the small miracles beneath my feet – the vygies, the scuttling lizards, stealthy scorpions, and the succulents squeezed into impossible spaces on the stony tops of rock ridges.
 London’s only miracle was my anonymity and a willingness to do some filthy jobs.